-Briefly, list and describe areas of research and scholarly activities being undertaken by the program.
+List and describe areas of research and scholarly activities being undertaken by faculty and/or student members of the program.
 This may include educational research and/or projects, experiments in course content or length, use of technology, special laboratory or clinical procedures, development of instructional resources, etc.